ruggeri/tech-notes/randos/heating-and-cooling.md

   - If the heat is not evenly distributed throughout the room, it will not be efficient in that the area close to the heater may get hot, but not impart much heat elsewhere.
+    - This is a problem with any heating system, I suppose.
   - There are baseboards that use electricity to heat water or mineral oil.
 They are supposed to be more energy efficient.
   - I think the reason is high volume and lower temperature.
 By having a